Before uploading artwork, please note the following:

 Before ordering your labels, if you need help finding the correct label size we have several options to help you find the proper fit.
 Read How to Choose the Correct Label Size to see how easy it is to find the right label.

-If you have any questions regarding setting up your artwork or selecting the right file types, please call our Client Services Department at (800) 942-8379 to help guide you.
+If you have any questions regarding setting up your artwork or selecting the right file types, please call our Customer Care Center at (800) 942-8379 to help guide you.

 Your fonts must be embedded.
 If you're not sure, convert your text to outline before uploading your artwork to avoid delays.
 If converted to an image, pixel-based typesetting of 800dpi is suggested.